CasperGrey/Buddy/README.md

 This script will:
 - Install Azure CLI if not present
-- Create necessary Azure AD applications
+- Create necessary Azure AD applications with required permissions:
+  - Directory.ReadWrite.All for Azure AD operations
+  - Application.ReadWrite.All for federated credentials
 - Configure GitHub Actions OIDC authentication
 - Set up required GitHub secrets automatically:
   - GH_PAT: Your GitHub Personal Access Token (encrypted)